vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 id: webcomponents_intro
 ---

-Starting version 2.1, GoodData.CN includes a Web Components library that you can import into your application to embed dashboards or individual insights.
-The library is also hosted at GoodData Cloud and Platform.
+Starting version 2.2, GoodData.CN includes a Web Components library that you can import into your application to embed dashboards or individual insights.
+The library is also hosted at GoodData Cloud.

+> Note, at the moment we do not provide WebComponents library for GoodData Platform (code name `bear`).

 The Web Components library is a thin wrapper around [InsightView] and [Dashboard] components.
 It is meant to make embedding super easy, yet keep high level of integration with the host application.
 In the simplest form,